 How to get a copy of the divorce decree if you’ve lost it?

-Let’s say you’ve filed for the divorce, went through the next divorce stages, received your decree of divorce on the appointed day, and then lost it.
+Let’s say you’ve filed for the divorce, went through the next divorce stages legally with help of your family law attorney or divorce lawyer, received your decree of divorce on the appointed day, and then lost it.
 What can you do now?

 First of all, you can turn to the court where you got divorced for a copy of your decree.
 You can do it in person or, if applicable in your state, use an online search tool created to find documents issued by the local court.
 The second option is convenient for everyone and allows you to get your document copy fast, but it may not be available in every county and state of the US.